High Wallabarrow Camping Barn

 High Wallabarrow Camping Barn, High Wallabarrow, Ulpha, Broughton-in-Furness, Cumbria, LA20 6EA

-High Wallabarrow Camping Barn is a 17th Century Lakeland farmhouse restored sympathetically to provide a well equipped camping barn for walkers, climbers, mountain bikers and those who enjoy tranquility and wildlife.
-Set in the Duddon Valley, an unspoilt corner of the Lake District National Park, High Wallabarrow is a traditional hill farm owned by the National Trust and keeping Herdwick sheep and Galloway cows.
+High Wallabarrow Camping Barn is a 17th century Lakeland farmhouse restored sympathetically to provide a well equipped camping barn for walkers, climbers, mountain bikers and those who enjoy tranquility and wildlife.
+Set in the Duddon Valley, an unspoilt corner of the Lake District National Park, High Wallabarrow is a traditional hill farm owned by the National Trust and keeps Herdwick sheep and Galloway cows.
 The farm is at the end of a quiet no-through road with only footpaths and bridleways beyond.
 The barn sleeps up to 10 and additional accommodation may be available for larger groups.
-The ground floor has a large living area with woodburning stove, tables, pews and well-equipped kitchen with electric cooker, fridge and hot water.
-May bring your own logs for the woodburner or pay £15 for a huge basket and kindling (usually enough for two evenings).
+The ground floor has a large living area with wood-burning stove, tables, pews and well-equipped kitchen with electric cooker, fridge and hot water.
+You may wish to bring your own logs for the woodburner or pay £15 for a huge basket and kindling (usually enough for two evenings).
 The kitchen has a cooker with four rings, toaster, kettle and plenty of crockery, cutlery, pots, pans and cooking utensils.
 Upstairs is a large communal sleeping area with 10 mattresses on a new wooden floor.
 There are mattress protectors but no sheets so bring your own sleeping bags, pillows and sheet.
 The upstairs room has beautiful views towards Caw and Dow Crag.
 The toilet is just outside the Barn and a coin operated shower is available in a nearby building.
 Outside the barn, there is a picnic area in a newly planted orchard, ideal for outside eating.
 A fifteen minute countryside walk takes you to the The Newfield Inn which serves cask ales and good food (book in advance for group meals).
 The Blacksmith’s Arms is a 15 minute drive away in Broughton Mills.
 Whilst we want people to enjoy their stay, the Camping Barn is not suitable for very rowdy groups as it is close to the farm family accommodation!
 Well-controlled dogs are welcome by prior arrangement (and subject to conditions) when the camping barn has been booked for sole-use.
-Please make phone enquires between 9am and 9pm.
+Please make phone enquiries between 9am and 9pm.
 Photo of gate at High Wallabarrow Farm credited to Rob Nobal.This accommodation is featured on our map of the Lake District and here is its own website.

 or call Chris Chinn (9am to 9pm) on